mwcproject/mwc-qt-wallet/DOC_QA/testing_scenario.md

 Switch to setting => Outputs page.
 Count your outputs.<br>
 Response: you should see 2 new outputs with same amounts.
 Note, if you see less, it is possible because wallet doesn't produce multiple outputs smaller than 0.1 MWC

 Switch to 'Wallet Configuration', 'Main' tab.
 Check that 'Change outputs' value is 2.
+Note, if change outpts amount is lass than 0.1 MWC, number of change outputs will be reduced.

 Press 'Reset' button, press "Apply".